soniasltan/Project-3---The-Shelter-People/README.md

 ---

 ### General Approach / Problem-Solving Strategy
-Our plan is to have 3 models: cats, comments, and users.

-Cats model (for CRUD): id, name, cage, image, description, adoptable, gender.
-Comments model: id, user id, text, cat id, timestamp.
-User model: id, username, email, password, role.
+Our general approach is to divide and conquer.
+Work is split into components and pair programming method was initialised.

-Starting with the express backend - our models, controllers and mongoDB was set up.
+Starting with the express backend - we configured the server side by connecting Node.js and Express to MongoDB on the backend.
+Our models, controllers and mongoDB was set up and we moved on to set up the database.

-### Unsolved problems

-Unsolved problems here...
+After that, we started building the frontend, using React to build our user interfaces.

+Once these are completed, we connected the frontend to the backend.

 ## Installation instructions for dependencies
 <!-- Fill up as the project goes along... -->